karlseguin/zuckdb.zig/readme.md

 # zuckdb.Enum
 The `zuckdb.Enum` is a special type which exposes two functions: `raw() [*c]const u8` and `rowCache() ![]const u8`.

-`raw()` returns a C string directly to the DuckDB enum string value.
+`raw()` directly returns the DuckDB enum string value.
 If you want to turn this into a `[]const u8`, you'll need to wrap it in `std.mem.span`.
-The value returned `raw` is only valid untli the next iteration.
+The value returned by `raw()` is only valid until the next iteration.

-`rowCache()` takes the result of `raw()`, and dupes it, giving ownerning to the Rows.
+`rowCache()` takes the result of `raw()`, and dupes it, giving ownership to the Rows.
 Thus, the string returned by `rowCache()` outlives the current row iteration and is valid until `rows.deinit()` is called.
-Essentially, it is an interned string representation fo the enum value (which DuckDB internally represents as an integer).
+Essentially, it is an interned string representation of the enum value (which DuckDB internally represents as an integer).

 ## Pool